-With approval, after removing conductors, buried conduits that do not interfere with other construction may be abandoned in place Deleted Text .
+With approval, after removing conductors, buried conduits that do not interfere with other construction may be abandoned in place with a credit taken by the Department.
 Remove the ends of abandoned conduits from the junction boxes that will remain in service.